Updated on January 5th, 2023 by Nikolaos Sismanis

 As a major tobacco company, Altria has to face the reality of declining smoking rates in the United States.
 Each year, there are fewer cigarette smokers in the U.S. As a result, there are fewer customers for tobacco companies like Altria.

-The total industry decline was 5.5% for the full year 2021.
+The total industry decline was 5.0% for the full year 2021 and 7.5% in the first nine months of 2022.
 Altria’s declines reflect the industry-wide challenges.

 Source: Investor Presentation